wentbackward/music-theory/basic-theory.md

 Because you know all the major scales, and you understand intervals, you know the **minor scales** as well.
 All you need are the rules on how to find them.
-One way to find a minor scale is to go left by 3 intervals from the root of the major scale.
+One way to find a minor scale is to go left by 3 degrees from the root of the major scale.
 Start there and play all the notes from the major scale, you have found the **natural minor** or **relative minor**.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">